Picrorhiza kurroa: Description

-Chemistry: Chemical composition of Picrorhiza kurroa include Kutkin, a bitter glycoside which contains two C-9 iridoid glycosides, Picroside I and Kutakoside.
+Chemistry: Chemical composition of Picrorhiza kurroa includes kutkin, a bitter glycoside which contains two C-9 iridoid glycosides, Picroside I and Kutakoside.

 Conservation

 In 1997, kutki was listed in appendix II of the Convention on International Trade in Endangered Species (CITES).
 This listing resulted ultimately from a request by the Indian government.
 Overharvesting of the wild species for use as medicine was cited as the main reason for the listing.
-The species not widely cultivated, though this has been discussed as a potential way to preserve wild stands, especially since the Dunagiri Foundation Trust has created, implemented, and successfully employed protocols to generate export-quality organic ethical 'Dunagiri Certified' Kutki since 2014.
+The species is not widely cultivated, though this has been discussed as a potential way to preserve wild stands, especially since the Dunagiri Foundation Trust has created, implemented, and successfully employed protocols to generate export-quality organic ethical 'Dunagiri Certified' Kutki since 2014.
 The International Union for Conservation of Nature Red List did not have a listing for this species as of 2014.
 Picrorhiza scrophulariiflora appears to be used heavily as a substitute for P. kurroa and is considered non-threatened by CITES.